How the editorial team works at Techday: Our tips for you

 Sometimes PR agencies in different regions modify the headline/subject line to fit with their region.
 Please refrain from doing this; one release for all the regions is enough.

-- Avoid PDFs and Word docs - Having the release in the body of the email makes our life much easier.
+- Avoid PDFs and Word docs - Having the release in the body of the email saves us time and increases our chance of selecting your release.
 It saves time and also saves the formatting issues associated with grabbing quotes out of a PDF.

 - Multiple releases - If you have multiple press releases at the same time, for example, a set of announcements from a conference, then split them into individual emails.
-This enables us to allocate them out to individual editors without extra work.
-It also makes it look less daunting to a busy editor.
+This enables us to allocate them to individual editors without extra work.
+Otherwise, we may miss one of your announcements or combine them.

 - We love real photos of people - If it's interesting and the right size, we'd love to consider replacing cliche stock images with real images, whether they're of a person, new data center, or otherwise!
 Images must be landscape format and at least be 1200 pixels wide x 677 pixels high.
 We cannot include text in images as the words may be cut off on social media and Google News.